mental32/tokio-stage/README.md

 ##### Supervision Trees

-In this section, we will introduce the concept of supervision trees and demonstrate how they can be utilized to create a robust and fault-tolerant system.
 Supervision trees in Stage are inspired by Erlang/OTP supervision trees and will use task groups as the nodes.

 A supervision tree is a hierarchical structure that allows you to manage a set